Al Beard

 Albert Beard (born April 27, 1942) is a retired American basketball player.

 Born in Fort Valley, Georgia, Beard played college basketball for the Norfolk State University.

 He played for the New Jersey Americans (1967–68) in the American Basketball Association for 12 games.

+Beard played in the Eastern Professional Basketball League (EPBL) / Eastern Basketball Association (EBA) for the Bridgeport / Binghamton Flyers and Wilkes-Barre Barons from 1967 to 1971.